 The key to bringing accessibility to an organization is to begin.

 Where to Start

 To get a sense of the experience is a good place to start.
 Try navigating your computer or software without a mouse; this is partly what it is like to use the software with a screen reader.
 The next step would be to use a screen reader.
 Most phones and computers have a native app for screen reading.
-There are also simulators like See Now.
-See Now simulates a variety of vision impairments.

 The panel had many resources for anyone looking to learn more.

 - tota11y – Shows how a website performs for different needs—looking just at color contrast or for a screen reader.